VidyaGadave/CryptoClustering/README.md

 # CryptoClustering

-This Jupyter notebook uses crypto_market_data.csv  file data for calculations and it performs below tasks-
+This Jupyter notebook uses crypto_market_data.csv file data and uses unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.

+It performs below functionalities-

 1. Prepare the Data
 2. Find the Best Value for k Using the Original Scaled DataFrame